pavelkrejci/ClipSon/README.md

    ```bash
    python clipson.py
    ```
-4. Copy any text or image to clipboard
+4. Copy any text, image, or file to clipboard
 5. Content will be automatically saved and synced to Nextcloud
 6. Peers' clipboard syncs are regularly checked (parameter `remote_check_interval_seconds`), retrieved and pushed to local system clipboard

+**File Copy Support:** ClipSon can detect when files are copied to clipboard (e.g., using Ctrl+C in a file manager) and automatically sync the file content across devices.
+Files are restored to a temporary directory on the receiving device and added to clipboard as file URIs.

 **Note:** If copyq is installed and running as a daemon, ClipSon will automatically use it for enhanced multi-MIME clipboard support.
 If copyq is not available or not running, ClipSon will fall back to xclip.